RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 ## Webscraping Yelp Data

 Yelp data was scrapped on via the [Yelp](https://www.yelp.com/) website.
-Within the search engine bar, I typed in “\### *Mayo Clinic*” and used the first result to scrape the data.
+Within the search engine bar, I typed in *Mayo Clinic* and used the first “business result to scrape the data as it’s location, Rochester Minnesota matched on US News.
+Further, the business had a”blue-checkmark” with “Claimed” indicating that the business the legitimate.

-There were 228 reviews in total and the goal was to scrape all 228 reviews containing 4 metrics:
+There were 228 reviews in total and the goal was to scrape all 228 reviews containing these 4 metrics:

 1.  reviewer name
 2.  reviewer location
 3.  review rating
 4.  review text

+(I decided to exclude photos from the reviewers because of the scope of this project to analyze text data.)

-After various hours debugging the code and looking at html tags to discern appropiate tags to scrape, I was able to obtain all reviews within Yelp.
+After various hours debugging the code and looking at html tags to discern appropriate tags to scrape, I was able to obtain all reviews within Yelp.
 Troubleshooting code included unintentionally scraping a response from a Mayo Clinic official that accrued in more than the 228 reviews.
+A special acknowledgement to Samer Jijjazi for his YouTube tutorial in learning how to scrape data from Yelp.[^4] Watching his videos greatly helped me get the data needed to webscrape.

-Nonetheless, below is the code used to scrape data.
+Below is the code used to scrape data.
 Mayo_Clinic.csv file is available within the repository.

 ``` r
 #load libraries